iomega/paired-data-form/api/README.md

 * pending/, any projects added via POST to `/api/projects` or `/api/projects/:id` will end up here.
 Ready for reviewing
 * approved/, all public visible projects.
 Once a project is approved it is moved from the `pending/` directory to the `approved/` directory.
 * archive/, when an existing project has been edited and approve, the previously approved project file is moved here.
+* thrash/, when an pending project has been denied it is moved from the `pending/` directory to the `thrash/` directory.

 Extra information is gathered for some of the identifiers and urls in a project json files.
 This extra information is called an enrichment.
 Redis is used to store enrichments and as job queue.